-Very important to understand that was not the serpent on the pole that brought healing and saved the Israelites from certain death, but the power of God!
-They needed to believe what God told Moises & look up for redemption.
+Also it is very important to understand that was not the serpent on the pole that brought healing and saved the Israelites from certain death, but the power of God!
+They needed to believe what God said to Moises & look up for redemption.

 Teachings about the snake are found in the Talmud and Kabbalah, were it says the snake is holy.
 The Zohar states: “The Holy Serpent is the fountainhead, root, and essence for all God’s sacred revelatory light.”

 Because they rejected Jesus Christ, they are ready to receive the Antichrist (John 5:43).
 Please brethren be careful, & avoid Jewish fables!
 Titus 1:14.